dp12/emacs.d/README.md

-### Key Packages
+## Key Packages
-evil-mode, fuzzy-ido, helm, smex, key-chord, hydra, company-mode, ggtags
+evil-mode, flx-ido, helm, smex, key-chord, hydra, company-mode, ggtags
-### Overview
+## Overview
 This emacs configuration is a fork off of [Bin Chen](https://github.com/redguardtoo/emacs.d)'s vim-oriented emacs.d, which is in turn inspired by [Steve Purcell](https://github.com/purcell/emacs.d)'s classic setup.
 Refer to Bin Chen's repo for more info on how this setup is structured.
 As time goes by, every emacs setup tends to accumulate tons of unused keymappings.
 Therefore, the following commands/keybindings documented here are the ones that are my all-time favorites, which I use almost every single day.
+## Keybindings Reference
 ### Most Essential
 Keybinding         | Description
 -------------------|------------------------------------------------------------
 <kbd>C-c f</kbd>   | helm-for-files.
 Allows you to find/switch-to/open a file from anywhere in your filesystem.
 Searches existing buffers, then recentf list, and finally taps into Unix locate.
 <kbd>C-c i</kbd>   | helm-semantic-or-imenu.
 Displays a list of all functions and variables in the current buffer.
-Try typing "fun" followed by SPC to filter and view only functions, then enter the function name and press RET.
+Try typing "fun" followed by `SPC` to filter and view only functions, then enter the function name and press `RET`.
 <kbd>, d j</kbd>   | dired-jump.
 Instantly opens up dired buffer for the folder of the current file.
 Press `^` to go up a directory, `>`/`<` to cycle through folders, `a` to launch an ag (grep) search, `d x` to mark and delete a file, `C` to copy, `R` to rename, and `RET` to visit a file.
 More dired info [here](http://ergoemacs.org/emacs/file_management.html).
 <kbd>HG</kbd>      | [helm-swoop](https://github.com/ShingoFukuyama/helm-swoop) on word under cursor.
 Shows all lines containing the word in current buffer, allow you to cycle through them with `C-n`/`C-p`. `C-c C-e` lets you edit the instances right there in the buffer.
 <kbd>C-c p A</kbd> | projectile-ag.
 Grep for a specified string in all files from the current buffer's git repository.
 [Ag](https://github.com/ggreer/the_silver_searcher), the silver searcher, is a more efficent grep program that must be installed.